lzzh97/NN-for-ATPG/README.md

 Table I reports fault coverage, ATPG effectiveness, number of backtracks and runtime.
 These quantities are reported by our program for NN-All and NN-Hyb.

 For FAN's results, the tool does not directly report ATPG effectiveness.
-To compute it use this formula: (#redundant_faults + #detected faults)/#total_number_of_faults
+To compute it use this formula: (#redundant_faults + #detected_faults)/#total_faults

 (2) Scripts for generating results in Table II: "Hard-to-Detect Faults":
 - `H2D_FAN.sh`